-After the dire circumstances of the Hard Winter, a major event, known as the Mormon Reformation occurred the next winter.
+After the dire circumstances of the Hard Winter, many blessings were needed.
+A major event, known as the Mormon Reformation occurred the next winter.
 This movement was begun by the forceful preaching of Jedediah Grant, a counselor in the Mormon First Presidency, and was followed up in local areas with speeches and calls to repentance.
 Robert E. Baird and Isaac Newton Goodale took a prominent part in carving out the work of Reformation on 2nd Street under the direction of Luman Shurtleff, with a view to get the Saints to repent of their sins, their shortcomings and follies and to live lives of virtue and integrity before the Lord so that his blessing, prosperity, and peace might be more abundantly manifest among the people of Zion.
 They were designated to query or “catechize” each member with probing questions that underlined church activity and faithfulness.
 Each person was to confess his sins in relation to the question asked and then be rebaptized in a renewal of their covenants.
 The “catechism” of 27 questions was recorded by Luman Shurtleff:

 1. Have you committed murder by shedding innocent blood or consenting thereunto?

 2. Have you betrayed your brethren or sisters in anything?

 3. Have you committed adultery by having any connection with any woman that was not your wife or a man that was not your husband?